nasa/cumulus/docs/deployment/README.md

 ### Dashboard Deployment

-Deploy dashboard to s3 bucket from the `cumulus-dashboard` directory:
+Deploy your dashboard to S3 bucket from the `cumulus-dashboard` directory:

 Using AWS CLI: